cdterry87/bandive/README.md

 ## Getting Started

+First copy `.env.sample` as `.env` and set the variables for the Spotify API.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev